 Another approach emerging in the last 20 years is form-based code, which is more closely related to urban design principles.
 A sometimes related concept is the practice of dividing a town or metro region into cross-sections, each of which is known as a transect, which then are regulated through design guidelines.

-In a transect approach, then, building shapes appropriate at the core of the city wouldn't be encouraged at the outside edge, and vice versa.
+In a transect approach, then, tall and massive building shapes appropriate at the core of the city wouldn't be encouraged at the outside edge, and vice versa.

 Two types of regulations, one public and one private, often are confuse with zoning.
 First, let's deal with a local public law, the subdivision regulation.
 When you have a chunk of land and you want to make it into two or more parcels of land so you can sell some of it, that is called subdividing.
 You might be dividing your 400 acre farm into four 100-acre farms, and if your county had a subdivision regulation, you might have to apply to sell those newly created land parcels legally .
 So don't let the common meaning of subdivision make you think that subdivision regulations only pertain when you want to build tract houses.

 The subdivision regulation goal is to make sure that every lot for sale is viable, that no awkwardly shaped lots are formed, and that each lot can be served by utilities and roads.
 It also establishes and publishes the surveying markers that will be used by professional surveyors to measure land and establish for sure where each property line lies.